JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 An Area Of Effect describe a 3D space.
 This is often used for certain attacks such as a grenade explosion that effects an area.

+If an Area Of Effect only partially covers a character on a battle map, than it is up to the Narrators discretion to decide if the roll made against the character has Disadvantage.

 Length is measured in ft.
 Area is measured in ft^2.
 Volume is measrued in ft^3.
 Angles are measured in degrees.

 ### Static Area Of Effects